LazzaAU/skill_UnitConverter/instructions/en.md

 or even

-What's 170 degrees C in oven gas mark ?
+What's 170 degrees C in oven gas mark. ?

 ### Other Conversions